-These are the racing pigs from the show and they have become quite a crowd favorite.
-In fact, their hourly shows seem to always have full seats.
 There's also an adorable Doggies of The Wild West Show.
 While we missed it this year, we did catch a magician doing tricks in front of the cutest stage around.

 The fairgrounds are also home to one of San Diego's biggest haunted houses in October.
 This was their promotion to remind people to come back later in the year.
 While the booth looked pretty cool, it seemed very out of place amongst the rest of the happy fair attractions.

 The plant and garden area is another big attraction of the fair.
 Clipped flowers sit inside while whole gardens wait outdoors.